ulgg/ancient-chimes/README.md

 - How did you learn about them?

 >I had 0 knowledge about them.
 I learned them from Qiita, StackOverflow, Personal blogs, [References](#Thanks-and-References), Twitch viewers comments.
-I have read the "all" messages on [Riot Games DevRel Discord](https://discord.gg/riotapi ) #lcu-api and #api-challenge-2018 channel.
+I have read the "all" messages on [Riot Games Dev Discord](https://discord.gg/riotapi ) #lcu-api and #api-challenge-2018 channel.

 - Which League Client API are you using?